goedegep/MyWorld/README.md

 ## Documentation
 Documentation about this application can be found on [MyDigitalLife](https://petersdigitallife.nl/).

+## Overview of the functionality of the application

+## Overview of the projects/libraries which may be useful for others
+### goedegep.resources
+Pictures may be used by different components of the application.
+Therefore they are available via a separate project.
+See [goedegep.resources](https://petersdigitallife.nl/goedegep-resources/).

 ## Imported libraries
 I've added external library projects to my project for a number of reasons:
 - To make some modifications